AR 15 Barrels Explained | Black Rifle Depot

 Cold Hammer forged vs. Mil-Spec Barrels

 The vast majority of AR 15 owners can get by with a standard mil-spec barrel.
 Only very heavy users will require the greater long-term benefits of a cold-hammer-forged barrel.
 Cold hammer Forging entails a process that uses a large hydraulic hammer press to hammer the barrel blanks from multiple sides.
 This makes the rifling a compression around a mandrel rather than button rifling as per mil-spec.
-This produces a tougher, more durable barrel with a longer lifespan that performs better especially when hot from use.
+This produces a tougher, more durable barrel with a longer lifespan that performs better especially when hot from extreme use.
+These barrels are generally a bit heavier than their standard counterparts.

-Because there are only a few cold hammer machines, as well as the added time it takes to manufacturer, the cost is higher.
+Because there are only a few cold hammer machines in use today, as well as the added time it takes to manufacturer, the cost is higher.
+So if you need the added benefits of cold hammer forging for your next AR 15 barrel, be ready to spend more.

-The profile of a barrel actually refers to the weight of the barrel.
-Profiles are seperated into three basic categories: lightweight, government, and heavy.
+The profile of an AR 15 barrel actually refers to the weight of the barrel.
+Profiles are separated into three basic categories: lightweight, government, and heavy.
 One thing to consider is the heavier the barrel, the greater the resistance it provides to the buildup of heat when firing.
 A heavier barrel will last longer than a lighter one.
 This fact makes it a better choice for frequent AR-15 users that have no weight concern.
 On the other hand, a lighter barrel makes the gun easier to carry, make ready, and control.
 The M4 government profile is the most popular option.
 It offers an acceptable compromise of weight and maneuverability.
+What many AR 15 owners are now opting to do is have multiple uppers for their lower so they can swap out for the upper that is best suited for the day's tasks.

 Interior: Chrome vs. Stainless-Steel

-Mil-spec AR-15 barrels typically include a lining made of chrome poly steel.
+Mil-spec AR-15 barrels typically include a lining made of chrome moly steel.
 The chrome lining is beneficial for use in high-humidity and saltwater environments as it offers improved resistance to corrosion.
 The chrome also protects against friction reducing heat, helping to extend barrel lifespan.
-Chrome barrels are thought to be easier to clean as well.
+Chrome barrels are thought by many to be easier to clean as well.

 A stainless-steel barrel, also called a “match barrel,” does not normally contain a chrome lining.
 This provides increased accuracy at longer ranges.
 For occasional to moderate users there is little worry of the slight increased chance of wear or corrosion if properly maintained.